juvalen/mb-checker/output/FILES.md

 ## Input
  - **Bookmarks**: Copy of source Bookmark file

+`Don't forget to backup this file first !`

 ## Output
  - **XXX.url**: listing of URLs that can't be reached (corresponding to XXX on screen dump)
  - **5xx.url**: listing of URLs getting response code 5xx (corresponding to 5xx on screen dump)